 How do we handle personal data?

-In order to achieve the purposes described in section ‘Why do we collect and use personal information?’, Merseyside Police will handle personal data in accordance with the DPA and the GDPR.
+In order to achieve the purposes described under section 1 above, Merseyside Police will handle personal data in accordance with the DPA and the GDPR.
 In particular we will ensure that any personal data is:

-collected for specific, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes
+Collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes;

 Merseyside Police will work to ensure that any personal data used by us or on our behalf is not excessive, reviewed appropriately and securely destroyed when no longer required.
-We will also comply with individuals’ rights as detailed in section ‘What are the rights of the individuals whose personal data is handled by Merseyside Police’ below.
+We will also comply with individuals’ rights as detailed in section 9 below.